eduardosilva/entity-framework-guide/README.md

 var employee = context.Employees.Local.FirstOrDefault();
 ```

 * Use `AsNoTracking` method to read-only situations.
-When you use it the context doesn't cache the result then you can't access the objects in the `Local` property.
+When you use it the context doesn't cache, in other words, the objects don't being available to access in the DbSets `Local` property.

 ```c#
 var employees = context.Employees.AsNoTracking().ToArray();
 ```

-* Use Projections Queries to load only required data
+* Use Projections Queries to load only required data.

 ```c#
 context.Employees.Select(e => new { e.Id, e.Name });